Frequently Asked Questions

 - Soles of the feet

-We also discourage finger tattoos in general for durability reasons.
-For all other placements we will discuss what is realistic and what will heal well.
+In general I also advise against finger tattoos for durability reasons.
+For other body areas I will explain what is realistic and what is likely to heal well.

 Aftercare & Touch-Ups

-You will receive detailed aftercare instructions after your session.
+After the session you will receive detailed aftercare instructions.
 In short:

-- Keep the tattoo clean and slightly moisturised
+- Keep the tattoo clean and gently moisturised.

-- Avoid swimming, saunas, tanning beds and direct sun on the area until it is fully healed
+- Avoid swimming pools, the sea, saunas, tanning beds and direct sun on the tattoo until it is fully healed.

-Full aftercare information is available on the Aftercare page, and we will explain how to care for your tattoo before you leave the studio.
+Full aftercare information is available on the Aftercare page, and I will explain everything before you leave the studio.

 When is a touch-up free and when is it paid?

-If a touch-up is needed due to normal healing, the first touch-up is usually free within about four weeks after your tattoo session.
+If a touch-up is needed because of normal healing, the first touch-up is usually free within about four weeks of getting the tattoo.

-Additional touch-ups such as a second or third are also paid, usually based on the time needed or with a minimum charge of 200 zł.
-We will always look at the tattoo and explain what we recommend before booking a touch-up.
+Any further touch-ups (second, third, etc.) are also paid, usually based on the time needed or with a minimum fee of 200 zł.
+I will always look at the tattoo first and explain what I recommend before we book a touch-up.

 Hygiene, Photos & Privacy

-We follow professional hygiene standards for tattooing.
-In practice this means:
+I follow professional hygiene standards for tattooing.
+In practice this includes:

 - Using single-use, sterile needles and cartridges

-- Cleaning and disinfecting the workspace and equipment between clients
+- Thoroughly cleaning and disinfecting the workstation and equipment between clients

-- Using a medical-grade autoclave to sterilize reusable metal machine parts
+- Using a medical autoclave to sterilise reusable metal machine parts

-- Storing inks and tools according to sanitary guidelines
+- Storing inks and tools according to sanitary requirements

-- Working only with REACH-compliant tattoo inks that meet current EU regulations
+- Working only with REACH-compliant inks that meet current EU regulations

-If you have any questions about our hygiene procedures or the inks we use, you are always welcome to ask.
-We are happy to explain how everything works.
+If you have any questions about my hygiene procedures or the inks I work with, you can always ask, I am happy to explain everything.

 Will you take photos of my tattoo?
-Can I refuse?
+Can I say no?

-We often take close-up photos of finished tattoos for our portfolio and social media.
+I often take close-up photos of fresh tattoos for my portfolio and social media.

-We respect your privacy and will follow whatever you are comfortable with.
+I respect your privacy and will adapt to whatever you feel comfortable with.

 LGBTQ+ Friendly & Safe Space